folkol/criterion.js/README.md

 ## How do I get it?

-WIP: Not published yet!

 ```
 $ npm install (--save-dev) @folkol/criterion
 ```

 ## How do I use it?

-(WIP: Not published yet!)

 1. Create a Criterion instance
 2. Create a benchmark group